headmeister/Digital-electronics-1/Project/README.md

 ### Encoder Module
 Encoder module has responsibility to read the movement of rotary encoder.
 It uses simple detection of movement using one output pin of rotary encoder while checking the value of the other one it decides wheter it should increase or decrease the counter value i.e. the knob has been turned clockwise or counterclockwise.
 For better usability when the knob is beeing turned for longer amount of time and with certain speed the increment increases as well.
 So if turning slowly the increment is 1 second, when turning faster the increment can rise up to 1 minute.

+### Clock enable module
+This module is used several times throughout the design and it is used to divide the input clock by creating enable signal which is high every n clock periods.
+The duration of this pulse is equal to one clock half period.

+### Clock Divider Module
+This module divides the clock in contrast to clock_enable module, it does not generate pulses of one clock half period length, but it creates equal lenght of high and low values, this block is used for display blinking when the countdown is about to end.
+This is decided in disp_blink process, which either connects the display enable signal to 1 or the output of clock divider module, which period is set to 500 ms.